Gilgel Gibe I Dam

 The Gilgel Gibe I Dam is a rock-filled embankment dam on the Gilgel Gibe River in Ethiopia.
 It is located about 57 km northeast of Jimma in Oromia Region.
 The primary purpose of the dam is hydroelectric power production.
 The Gilgel Gibe I hydroelectric powerplant has an installed capacity of 184 MW, enough to power over 123,200 households.
 The dam is 1700 m long and 40 m tall.
 Construction on the dam began in 1988 but work was halted in 1994.
 In 1995 construction restarted with a new construction firm.
 The power station was commissioned in 2004.

 Water from the dam is diverted through a 9.2 km long tunnel to an underground power station downstream.
-The waters after power generation are discharged back into the Gilgel Gibe River to flow downstream northwards for roughly 2 km only to enter a 26 km long tunnel through a mountain ridge to an underground power station (Gilgel Gibe II Power Station) at the lower-lying Omo River.
+After power generation, the water is discharged back into the Gilgel Gibe River to flow downstream northwards for roughly 2 km, only to enter a 26 km long tunnel through a mountain ridge to an underground power station (Gilgel Gibe II Power Station) at the lower-lying Omo River.